 “We want to re-imagine how giving back looks like on the African continent by creating realistic, user-friendly approaches that involve everyone in the giving back process,” says Martin Lubowa ’18, co-founder of the Africa Student Support Network (AFRISSUN).

-Launched officially in 2017 by Lubowa and his Ugandan peers Robert Kyomuhendo, John Kigongo and Frank Blessed Mutamba, AFRISSUN exists to meet a need the founders themselves faced at varying stages of their lives: not being able to pay school fees or meet day-to-day living expenses due to the loss of one or both parents.
+Launched officially in 2017 by Lubowa and his Ugandan peers Robert Kyomuhendo, John Kigongo, Frank Blessed Mutamba, and Ibanda Tonny Brian, AFRISSUN exists to meet a need the founders themselves faced at varying stages of their lives: not being able to pay school fees or meet day-to-day living expenses due to the loss of one or both parents.
 After Martin lost his father, he realised that so many young people face this problem, and so, together with his peers, he decided to do something about it.

 Today, AFRISSUN has raised over $6000 to support students through their programs, with 95% of these funds donated by school-going children.
 What do these funds go towards?
 They are directed to their flagship programs, namely, the Afrischolarship, Afrileadership, Afro-opportunity and Love Outreach programmes.
 “Our number one priority is to see our programmes take a leap in helping African youth better prepare for the 21st-century workplace,” says Lubowa.
 “The majority of school systems are not addressing the problem of equipping students with soft skills.
 So you find that there’s a very big gap between leadership and education or skill and education.”